When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Popular is the Name Henry?

-Henry is a simple name to pronounce in any language.
+Henry is a simple name to pronounce in any language, which contributes to its international appeal.

 Is Henry a Boy or Girl Name?